Select therapeutic use:

 Concomitant aliskiren in patients with diabetes.

 Fetal toxicity may develop; discontinue if pregnancy is detected.
-Correct salt/volume depletion before beginning therapy, or monitor closely.
+Correct salt/volume depletion before initiating therapy, or monitor closely.
 Renal impairment: monitor for worsening renal function.
 Severe CHF.
 Renal artery stenosis.
 Possibly less effective in black patients.
 Elderly.
 Neonates.
 Pregnancy (Cat.D); monitor.
 Nursing mothers: not recommended.

-Dizziness, possible sprue-like enteropathy, rhabdomyolysis (rare).
+Dizziness, possible sprue-like enteropathy, renal dysfunction, hyperkalemia, rhabdomyolysis (rare).

 Tabs 5mg—30; 20mg, 40mg—30, 90